 With more than 120 km of hiking trails in summer and 35 km of snow hiking trails in winter, Mount Rigi offers many options for hikers and other attractions to keep you busy for an evening.

-For serious hikers, you can opt for hiking all the way to the top on foot.
+For serious hikers, you can opt for hiking to the top on foot.

 There are well-marked trails at Weggis, Vitznau, and Arth-Goldau, and it takes about 3-4 hours uphill from Weggis or Vitznau.

 On my trip to Mt.
-Rigi, I decided to take the train straight to the summit at Rigi Kulm, then take a short walk up top where the views were.
+Rigi, I took the train straight to the summit at Rigi Kulm, then took a short walk up top where the views were.